Sharon Scranage espionage scandal: Fallout and consequences

+Soussoudis is an example of an agent working as a successful honey trap to gain classified information from another party.

-The information Soussoudis obtained from Sharon Scranage led to the arrest of eight Ghanaian citizens who had been spying for the CIA.
+The information Soussoudis obtained from Sharon Scranage had led to the arrest of eight Ghanaian citizens who had been spying for the CIA.
 They received sentences ranging from 25 years in prison with hard labor to life imprisonment.
 The US government believed that another CIA informant in Ghana who had been exposed was killed.

 The intelligence also uncovered a planned coup by Godfrey Osei, of which there are allegations that the CIA supported.
 The coup was allegedly already in motion with a boat carrying six tons of heavy weapons when the crew rebelled.
 That led to the boat of arms and mercenaries returning to Brazil and the mercenaries being arrested, and later breaking out of prison and making their way back to the United States.
 Among the eight arrested in Ghana included Naval Captain Oppong, Colonel Bray, Abel Edusei, Adu Gyamfi, and Major John Kwaku Awuakye.
 They constituted some of the most high-ranking informants that the CIA had in the government of Jerry Rawlings.
 These eight CIA spies were stripped of their Ghanaian citizenship before being deported to the United States, and being relocated in the Virginia, D.C., area.
 According to FBI affidavits and CIA intelligence declassified in 2011, Ghanaian intelligence chief Kojo Tsikata passed intelligence provided by Scranage to Cuba, Libya, and East Germany.